sensu/sensu-docs/content/sensu-enterprise/3.2/guides/troubleshooting.md

 ### Resolving Private Key Errors

+Sensu Enterprise can use PEM-formatted TLS/SSL certificates and private keys to secure communication with Redis, RabbitMQ, and the Sensu Enterprise Dashboard.
+(See the [securing Sensu guide][3] for more information.)
-If Sensu Enterprise attempts to load an SSL or TLS certificate in an unsupported format, you may see the following error:
+These keys must be in a plain, unencrypted format, otherwise you may see the following error:

 {{< highlight text >}}
 Unexpected exception: undefined method `get_private_key_info' for # An error was encountered while loading an SSL private key.
 {{< /highlight >}}

+If you see the word `ENCRYPTED` in the first few lines of the PEM private key, the key is in an unsupported, encrypted format.
-You can resolve this issue by converting the certificate to plaintext using:
+You can resolve this issue by converting the key to a plain format using the OpenSSL RSA key processing tool:

 {{< highlight shell >}}
-openssl rsa -in [encrypted.key] -out [plaintext.key]
+openssl rsa -in [encrypted.pem] -out [plaintext.pem]
 {{< /highlight >}}

 [1]: /sensu-core/latest/guides/troubleshooting
 [2]: /sensu-core/latest/guides/troubleshooting#restarting-services
+[3]: /sensu-core/latest/guides/securing-sensu
 [4]: ../../reference/configuration/#sensu-service-script-configuration-variables